 Car crashes can lead to life-altering injuries, physical pain and emotional trauma.
 If the injured victim is unable to work while recovering, the mounting medical costs and other bills can be financially devastating.

-At Galloway Jefcoat, our qualified auto accident lawyers in Lake Charles have been representing injured victims for over 25 years, recovering millions in compensation on their behalf.
+At Galloway Jefcoat, our qualified Lake Charles auto accident lawyers have been representing injured victims for over 25 years, recovering millions in compensation on their behalf.
 While each case depends upon its own facts, this includes a recent recovery of $2.67 million following a Lafayette Parish jury trial for an auto accident.
 Partner Rusty Galloway has personally represented victims in more than one thousand injury cases.

 Call Galloway Jefcoat to schedule a free, no-obligation consultation and learn if you have a case.
 If we represent you, there is nothing to pay up front.
 We only get paid if we secure compensation for you.